Can NMS Finalists Validate with the ACT?

 4. Conclusion

-1. Give you a good sense of how you’d perform on the SAT, possibly making you lean towards that test over the ACT when the time comes; and
+1. Give you an accurate sense of how you’d score on the SAT, possibly helping you choose between the ACT and the SAT when the time comes; and

 What this meant was that many top-performing students would have to take the SAT instead of the ACT in order to fulfill the requirement to become a National Merit Scholar.
-They couldn’t choose their test: the test would choose them.
+They didn’t have any choice when it came to their pre-college exam.

 Even worse, if a student really did perform better on the ACT, she would study for and take THAT test in order to achieve the top score she needed for her college apps list...and then have to study for and sit down to take an SAT in addition—solely so that she could validate her PSAT score and become a National Merit Scholar!

-However, we had some breaking and amazing news a few years ago for the class of 2020 and beyond (in other words, anyone who took the October 2018 PSAT their Junior year and everyone after that).
+Fortunately, though, there was an important update a few years back that affected the class of 2020 and beyond (in other words, anyone who took the October 2018 PSAT their Junior year and everyone after that).
 Drumroll please…

-In other words: you can choose whichever test (the SAT or the ACT) you want to take based on which one truly plays to your strengths better—and either one can be used to validate a top PSAT score and help you land a National Merit Scholarship!
-Woohoo!
+In other words: you can choose to pursue EITHER test (the SAT or the ACT), based on which one genuinely plays to your strengths better…and either one can be used to validate a top PSAT score and help you land a National Merit Scholarship!
+Yay!

-If you’re more likely to score higher on the ACT—yet you’re so high scoring in general that you make it above your state’s PSAT cut-off score for the National Merit Scholar contest—you can now take the ACT and not have to think twice!
+If you’re more likely to score higher on the ACT—yet you’re so high-scoring in general that you make it above your state’s PSAT cut-off score for the National Merit Scholar contest—you can still take the ACT and not have to think twice!

 Conclusion: National Merit Finalists Can Take the ACT or the SAT

-I know my private SAT/ACT tutoring clients are all thanking their lucky stars about this one!
-And if you still need help choosing the right test for you (or your teenager), schedule an Ace The Test: Game Plan™, and I’ll do the big-picture thinking FOR you!
+I know my private SAT/ACT tutoring clients are letting out a big sigh of relief over this one!
+And if you still need help deciding which test plays best to your (or your teenager’s) strengths, schedule an Ace The Test: Game Plan™, and I’ll do the birds-eye thinking FOR you!